Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/mtt/tp/index.rst

    the system creates a hidden link to the picture with the address ``http://globalboard.com/feedback user_id = 1332``, informing ``globalboard`` about this event.
-5. So long as the event occurred, the appropriate pixel tracking, stored on our website, is removed and repeating opening of the page ``product1`` by the client don't create a repeated conversion event.
+5. So long as the event occurred, the appropriate pixel tracking, stored on our website, is removed and repeating opening of the page ``product1`` by the client doesn't create a repeated conversion event.

-Let us step by step simulate this situation on ηCMS.
+Let's simulate this situation on ηCMS step by step.

 Create Welcome page
 *******************